 For example, Blinding Sickness would be an insanity where the victim would slowly lose their vision.
-The eyes would be healthy and capable of sight (and all Heal checks to physically fix the eyes would automatically fail) but the mind would not allow itself see.
+The eyes would be healthy and capable of sight (and all would not allow itself see.

 SAMPLE INSANITIES

 Below are some examples of madness effects.
 These determine the in-game effects of madness, although the player is encouraged to present other symptoms through roleplaying.